WhyNotYT/online-meditation-test/README.md

     - php artisan config:clear
     - php artisan cache:clear
     - php artisan view:clear

+### Checking Logs
+- Open Rahti Project -> Topology
+- Select the Pod named mysql
+- Click on "Logs"
+- This will take you to the Pod page, from there go to "Terminal"
+- To get the meditation logs type these:
+	- mysql -ularavel -plaravel_password
+	- use laravel_db;
+	- SELECT * FROM logs;
+- If you want to check other data, type:
+	- SHOW TABLES;
+- Then "SELECT * FROM [name of the table]"

 ## Debugging
 ###  If there's Bad Gateway or Server Error